 Our Parish History

-We are a part of the Antiochian Orthodox Christian Archdiocese under Metropolitan PHILIP.
-Our Bishop is BASIL of the Diocese of Wichita and Mid America, and we are one of eight Antiochian parishes in the East Texas Deanery.
+We are a part of the Antiochian Orthodox Christian Archdiocese under Metropolitan Joseph.
+Our Bishop is Basil of the Diocese of Wichita and Mid America, and we are one of eight Antiochian parishes in the East Texas Deanery.

 In 1994, our group had grown to about eleven families.
 We had inherited an iconostasis from a past parish life conference in El Paso.
 We then set that up for use in our worship space: an old dance studio.
 Our first full Holy Week and Pascha services were served by a retired priest from the Atlanta area.
 After those services we knew that, with God’s help, we were going to be an Orthodox presence in the greater Houston area.